Deep NURBS -- Admissible Physics-informed Neural Networks: Numerical results

 \subsection{Physical Domain with Corner Singularity}

 In this example, we are interested in solving the Poisson's equation defined as follows:

-or which the physical domain is obtained as $\cl{D}=(-1,1) \times(-1,1) \backslash[0,1) \times\{0\}$. $\Omega$ exhibits a sharp discontinuity along the segment $[0,1)$ and singularity at the origin.
+where the physical domain is given by $\cl{D}=(-1,1) \times(-1,1) \backslash[0,1) \times\{0\}$. $\Omega$ exhibits a sharp discontinuity along the segment $[0,1)$ and singularity at the origin.
 The NURBS geometry is presented in Fig. \ref{fig:wein_arch}.
-The control points (referred to as $\bs{p}_{i,j}$ in Eq. \ref{eq:transf}) are selected at the boundaries and the neighborhood of the origin to impose boundary conditions and to prompt importance sampling.
-The admissible field in Fig.\ref{fig:weinan4p}(a) has random values except at the boundaries, i.e., $\varphi$ is chosen to hardly impose the Dirichlet boundary conditions.
-The smoothness of $\varphi$ inside the domain $\Omega$ is controlled based on the polynomials order (as per Eq. \ref{eq:admField}).The admissible field's regularity impacts the minimizers' convergence to the PDE solution.\\ We address the current problem using two different NN architectures separately and independently (only for comparison) with one and two hidden layers, respectively.
+The control points (referred to as $\bs{p}_{i,j}$ in Eq. \eqref{eq:transf}) are selected at the boundaries and the neighborhood of the origin to impose boundary conditions and to prompt importance sampling.
+The admissible field in Fig.\ref{fig:weinan4p}(a) has arbitrary values except at the boundaries, i.e., $\varphi$ is chosen to impose the Dirichlet boundary conditions.
+The smoothness of $\varphi$ inside the domain $\Omega$ is controlled based on the degree of the NURBS functions (as per Eq. \eqref{eq:admField}).
+The admissible field's regularity impacts the minimizers' convergence to the PDE solution.
+Note that the mapping is not invertible at the origin; however, this point is never sampled as it lies on the boundary.\\ We address the current problem using two different NN architectures separately and independently (only for comparison) with one and two hidden layers, respectively.
 Note that the number of NN - layers used throughout all the paper examples does not exceed two. $\max(0,x^3)$ is used as the main activation function for the hidden layers, whereas the linear activation function is used for the output layer.
-The value of the learning rate $\gamma$ is set fixed to the value of $10^{-3}$ for all the examples.
 None of the NN regularizing techniques (such as dropout) are used here.
 To ensure that the method is generalizable and not sensitive to parameter adjustments, we intentionally implement the basic version of multilayer perceptrons.

-Indeed, a good level of accuracy can be achieved owing to the implementation of physical constraints and the hard imposition of the boundary conditions using NURBS.
+Indeed, a good level of accuracy can be achieved due to the implementation of physical constraints and the hard imposition of the boundary conditions using NURBS.
 Moreover, the automatic importance sampling which is enhanced by DN (see sec.\ref{sec:optmz}) plays a critical role in promoting fast convergence.
 The number of neurons per layer is fixed to the value of $50$.
 The loss function (PDE residual) is given by:

 $\bs{x}=\left(x_1,x_2\right)$ is a 2D variable.
-Using importance sampling, the expectation of the latter equation can be transformed to a weighted sum:
+Using importance sampling, the expectation of the latter equation can be transformed into a weighted sum: